SantoriniDave.com

 London Weather in January: The Reality

 London’s winter weather is famously variable and rarely follows a tidy pattern.
 You should prepare for gray spells and cold rain, but also be ready for the occasional crisp, bright afternoon.
-The damp wind often matters more than the actual temperature on the thermometer; a 5°C day with high humidity and wind can feel much colder than a dry, freezing morning.
+The damp wind matters more than the actual temperature on the thermometer; a 5°C day with high humidity and wind can feel much colder than a dry, freezing morning.

 Daylight and Light Quality